erfianugrah/video-resizer/docs/configuration/debug-configuration.md

 - `getConfig()`: Get the entire debug configuration
 - `isEnabled()`: Check if debugging is enabled
 - `isVerbose()`: Check if verbose debugging is enabled
+- `shouldPreserveDebugParams()`: Check if debug parameters should be preserved in URLs
 - `shouldIncludeHeaders()`: Check if headers should be included
 - `shouldIncludePerformance()`: Check if performance metrics should be included
 - `shouldEnableForRequest(request)`: Check if debug should be enabled for a request